adastreamer/semantic-css-classes/README.md

 `[x]` can be an integer between `-1000` and `1000` with step `5`: `-1000`, `-995`, `-990`, `-985`, ... `990`, `995`, `1000`

+if you add the `i` char after the classname, eg. `m-b-20i`, the style will be applied with `!important` postfix.

 ### padding

 in class `p-[d]-[x]`: